abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 relaxed and settled.
 Feelings of pain and discomfort are completely gone, and there is a feeling of well-being.

-So those are the differences between piti and sukha.
-Piti can be a bit exciting.
+So those are the differences between pīti and sukha.
+Pīti can be a bit exciting.
 Sometimes you are meditating, reflecting on some aspect of Dhamma, and tears of joy come.
 It’s hard to get peaceful and settled with tears running down your face: you need to blow your nose.